kmanzxbin/match-map-generator/README.md

 # match-map-generator
-Help you to quickly build the grouping and single-loop schedule of the game, the loop rules apply to badminton
+Help you to quickly build the grouping and single-loop schedule of the match, the loop rules apply to badminton